nevermined-io/app_docs/docs/tutorials/web3/02-metamask-networks.md

 Depending on the network you prefer to use, you need to add some network data to your MetaMask wallet.

 For testing purposes, we have also deployed the application on the [Arbitrum Sepolia](https://testing.nevermined.app/) testnet.
-Using the testing environment has the benefit you can try the application while using 'test tokens' (without any value) to pay for transaction fees.
+Using the testing environment has the benefit that you can try the application while using 'test tokens' (without any value) to pay for transaction fees.

 ## Get Ready

 Before you add any of these networks, make sure you are logged in to your MetaMask.
-Go to the extension menu in your browser, click on the Metamask icon and login with your password.
+Go to the extension menu in your browser, click on the MetaMask icon and log in with your password.

 ## Step 1: Go to 'Add Network'

 - Click the Circle icon in the top right corner of the app.
-- From the drop down menu select "Settings".
+- From the dropdown menu, select "Settings".

 <p align="center"><img src="/images/tutorials/metamask/MM_settings.png" width="600" /></p>

-Then
+Then:
 - Scroll down and locate the Networks tab.
 - Scroll to the bottom and click on the blue "Add Network" button.